Slow cooker Italian chicken is a hearty, flavorful meal that’s cooked from start to finish in your slow cooker.

-I had a horribly difficult time deciding which recipe of hers that I wanted to make.
-She’s got recipes for everything from a sinfully delicious Pumpkin French Toast Sandwich (which I’m absolutely making once the fall weather hits) and Brown Sugar Bacon Twists (made by her husband, Ben) to quick and healthy dinners like Pineapple Fried Rice, too.
+I had a horribly difficult time deciding which recipe of hers to make.
+She’s got recipes for everything from a sinfully delicious Pumpkin French Toast Sandwich (which I’m absolutely making once the fall weather hits) and Brown Sugar Bacon Twists (made by her husband, Ben).
+Sarah makes quick and healthy dinners like Pineapple Fried Rice, too.

 There was just one small change that I made to Sarah’s recipe.
 I absolutely detest olives of all colors, shapes, and sizes.
-They’re slimy and too salty and they make me gag.
-No hate mail, please.
+In my opinion, they’re slimy and too salty, and they make me gag.

 Grab your apron and get ready to get saucy with this recipe for slow cooker Italian chicken!